WanlinTu/Generative-AI-for-Visual-Learning-in-ABA-Therapy/README.md

 We tested prompt variations across multiple categories (e.g., animals, objects, people) and background types.
 Results showed that:

-(*connect to the course) Highly structured prompts yield more accurate results
+Highly structured prompts yield more accurate results

 Abstract or vague prompts often lead to hallucinated or irrelevant outputs This informed our prompt engineering strategy of using explicit, constrained templates.